centerionware/external_services/readme.md

 Two working examples are provided to show intended usage.

+## What is it?
-A compose for your Traefik Ingress.
+A compose for your kubernetes Traefik Ingress.

 ### Why?